cypress-io/cypress-documentation/source/guides/guides/command-line.md

 Bundled Node version: 12.14.1
 ```

-You can print individual component's version number
+You can print each individual component's version number also.

 ```shell
 cypress version --component package